arnog/mathlive/USAGE_GUIDE.md

 ## Getting Started

+You can install MathLive from gitHub or from NPM.

+### From GitHub
 Download the content of the `dist/` directory and copy it at a location of your choice in your project.
 MathLive has no dependency (not even jQuery!) and you do not needs to download or install anything else.